PatrickFreyLeanPM/PatrickFreyLeanPM.github.io/_posts/2024-05-20-good-documentation.md

 -->

-## When and how was Diátaxis created?
+## History and Creation of Diátaxis

 Diátaxis was created by [Daniele Procida](https://www.linkedin.com/in/danieleprocida/){:target="_blank"}, a developer and documentation expert, as part of his work on improving documentation practices.
 The concept and framework were formalized and introduced around 2020-2021.
 Procida's experience with the Django project, where he contributed significantly to its documentation, informed the development of Diátaxis.